GreatWizard/guillaume.gerard.pm/content/blog/2021-03-05-reliure/index.md

 This project started with the aim of helping my wife to easily publish her books in epub, mobi and pdf formats.

-It is an utility in nodejs which supports docx, odt, markdown, latex and many others as content and takes care of making the compilations.
+It is an utility in Node.JS which supports docx, odt, markdown, latex and many others as content and takes care of making the compilations.

-It's fully open source on github: [https://github.com/GreatWizard/reliure](https://github.com/GreatWizard/reliure)
+It's fully open source on github: [https://github.com/GreatWizard/reliure](https://github.com/GreatWizard/reliure).

 And my wife books are on [https://academie-des-renards.dunstetter.fr](https://academie-des-renards.dunstetter.fr).